Leek, Staffordshire: Sugden buildings

 Many of Leek's buildings were built by the family architectural practice of the Sugdens.
-In 1849 William Sugden (b.
-1821 in Keighley) came to Leek.
+In 1849 William Sugden (born 1821 in Keighley) came to Leek.
 He was an architect and his work on the design of the railway stations for the Churnet Valley Railway brought him to the area.
 In the following year William's son, Larner Sugden, was born.
 After schooling in Yorkshire, Larner returned to Leek in 1866 to be apprenticed to his father as an architect, and thus was formed the famous Sugden & Son (Architects), whose influence on the town was to be profound.
 The firm had offices in Derby Street.
 The building still survives, the ground floor now being occupied by Boots the Chemist.
 Larner was a great supporter of the Society for the Protection of Ancient Buildings, and so Leek's development was in sympathetic hands.

 The architectural output from Sugden & Son was both prolific and varied.
 Some of the buildings designed by the Sugdens are as follows: